FelipeMaeda/Guppi-back-end/README.md

 ![alt-text](prototype.gif)

 # Installation
-To install this application you will need Python and free Mysql.
+To install this application you will need **Python 3.9** and free Mysql.

 ### For Windows
 Clone this repo and install the dependencies.